Electric cars are largely comparable to conventional fossil fuel cars, so normal vehicle purchasing considerations apply:

 How you can finance a Tesla

-Tesla vehicles are extremely safe vehicles.
-Unlike many other high-powered or luxury cars, there are a lot of sensible, practical reasons to get a Tesla.
-Lenders and car finance groups can recognise the swiftly growing popularity of these unique vehicles, and may be more likely to approve loans for them than less-practical but similarly priced equivalents.
+Lenders and car finance groups recognise the growing popularity of these unique vehicles and may be more likely to approve Tesla loans than less-practical, but similarly priced and performing equivalents.

 This means you may be able to enjoy more favourable rates and better terms when financing a Tesla than other vehicles.
 Because they are demonstrably (going by ANCAP scores) safer than many other cars, some insurers also recognise the advantages of those safety assists with lower car insurance premiums.
 A few car insurers have offered discounts since 2014 for vehicles with active safety features.